-We are all aware of recent events in the news regarding gun violence especially mass shootings like what happend on the Danforth this past Summer.
+We are all aware of recent events in the news regarding gun violence especially mass shootings like what happened on the Danforth this past Summer.

 Bleeding is the leading cause of death from trauma and knowing how to control a severe bleed is vital.